GARDEN BULLETIN FOR JULY

 TIPS TIPS AND MORE TIPS

-- Spray Roses every two weeks to control Blackspot Mildew and Rust.
+Spray Roses every two weeks with a fungicide to control Blackspot, Mildew and Rust.

 With the warmer weather Greenfly are becoming a big problem as soon as you see them spray with Bug Clear.

 When spraying any plants choose a dry, cloudy and calm day.